 Julie Andrews and Mother Earth have a few things in common: “brown paper packages tied up with string” are some of their favorite things.
 Maria was onto something.

 Butcher or plain kraft paper is one of the best zero waste gift wrapping ideas.
 It’s easy to find, affordable to buy, and provides a clean-looking, minimalist gift wrap option that can be composted or recycled after it’s torn to shreds by the birthday boy or girl.
+You are likely to even have some lying around from a package you’ve received along the way.
+Holding onto packaging received from online deliveries is one of the ultimate low waste gift wrapping hacks.

 To add a little planet-conscious pizazz, you can add some homemade magazine gift bows.
 Maybe a cinnamon stick, a bunch of flowers, or a piece of dried citrus for a delicious scent.
 Alternatively, just some hemp, jute, or cotton string will suit, too.
+You can also pain the paper and decorate with stamps to make it look more like traditional paper.

 Plain kraft paper is better since some butcher paper may be waxed, and thus cannot be recycled.
 Yet waxed butcher paper can also be used to wrap holiday cookies and is a much better option than plastic wrap or foil.